omerwe/S-PCGC/README.md

 3. The `.output` results show both marginal and conditional heritability (please see details below).
 4. The flag ```--sumstats``` can accept any number of comma-separated files.
 5. In this example we ran `pcgc_r2.py` on the entire genome.
 In real data analysis it may be easier to run `pcgc_r2.py` on each chromosome separately, and then use the flag `--prodr2-chr` when calling `pcgc_main.py`
-6. You can compute genome-wide summary statistics for all chromosomes instead of just chromosome 1, by replacing the flags `--annot`, `--frqfile` with `--annot-chr`, `--frqfile-chr`, and remove the `.1` suffix from all the input and output files.
-If you do this, you will find that the results haven't changed much.
-This is because S-PCGC follows the S-LDSC definition of heritability: S-PCGC uses the summary statistics to estimate annotation effects, but it computes heritability and rg across all common SNPs found in the reference panel --- not just ones with summary statistics (see further details below).
+6. You can use genome-wide summary statistics for all chromosomes instead of just chromosome 1, by replacing the flags `--annot`, `--frqfile` with `--annot-chr`, `--frqfile-chr`, and remove the `.1` suffix from all the input and output files.
+If you do this, you will find that the results haven't changed much: In this example, the SNPs on chromosome 1 serve as a reasonable representation of the entire genome.
 7. S-PCGC supports many more options than shown here.
 For a full list and explanations, please type ```python <file_name> --help```

 # An example with real annotations
 The following example uses simulated genotypes and real functional annotations from the Baseline-LD [(Baseline-LD)](https://www.nature.com/articles/ng.3954) model.
+In this example, we will use a 'representative set of genotyped or well-imputed SNPs' stored in the file example/good_snps.txt.
 To run this example, you need a directory called `1000G` that contains plink files of European individuals from the 1000 genomes reference panel (one file per chromosome; see download instructions below).
 You can create a symbolic link to this directory from your working directory with the command `ln -s <path_to_1000G> 1000G`.
-Alternatively, you can skip the stage that require 1000G data by simply downloading the r^2 product files (see instructions in the example code itself).
 ```
 #download and uncompress the Baseline-LD (v2) annotations
 wget https://data.broadinstitute.org/alkesgroup/LDSCORE/1000G_Phase3_baselineLD_v2.0_ldscores.tgz